Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 executing contract, it must be provided with extra information to support user-defined libraries.

-A contracts or a library that import user-defined libraries must include in its `init.json` an entry named ``_extlibs``, of Scilla type ``List (Pair String ByStr20)``.
+A contract or a library that imports user-defined libraries must include in its `init.json` an entry named ``_extlibs``, of Scilla type ``List (Pair String ByStr20)``.
 Each entry in the list maps an imported library's name to its address in the blockchain.